gwcbi/GWDBB/README.md

+# GWDBB, a reference data library for clinical trials and omics data

-# Data Library Description #
+## Data Library Description ##

-A data repository for multiple stduies' data deveolped by the [Department of Biostatistics and Bioinformatics (DBB)](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics) at [George Washington University](https://www.gwu.edu/).
+A data repository for multiple studies' data developed by the [Department of Biostatistics and Bioinformatics (DBB)](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics) at [George Washington University](https://www.gwu.edu/).
+* *Citation*: A reference data library for clinical trials and omics data, Department of Biostatistics and Bioinformatics, Milken Institute School of Public Health, George Washington University, 2020

 ## Data orgnization ##
-This repositroy includes a libarary of datasets from study's performed by faculty memebrs of DBB.
+This repository includes a library of datasets from study's performed by faculty members of DBB.
 Each dataset has:
-* a breif description
+* a brief description
-* link and ciation to related publications, and
+* link and citation to related publications, and
-* a wiki page including instructions (R and Python) to load and performing data analyses from the libarary.
+* a wiki page including instructions (R and Python) to load and performing data analyses from the library.

-The datasets are for diffrent human disease, enviormental studies, and include omics and clicla trail datatypes.
+The datasets are for different human disease, environmental studies, and include omics and clinical trail datatypes.

 --------------------------------------------